PrismLauncher/prismlauncher.org/src/wiki/getting-started/controller-support.md

 * Please ensure that you comfortable with the mod installation process within Prism Launcher.
 * A full guide on this can be [found here](../download-mods/).
 * Not all game versions are supported at the time of writing, including those before 1.12.2.
-* Before proceeding, please ensure a compatable version of Java is selected.
+* Before proceeding, please ensure a compatible version of Java is selected.
 [You can learn how to do so here](../installing-java/).

 Finally, if you don't have one already, you must create an **instance** with the game version and mod loader of your choice.